Unboxed-Software/solana-course/content/token22-on-chain.md

 anchor build
 ```

-Next, we are going to implement a helper function to assist with the transfer cpi that we will have to make.
+Next, we are going to implement a helper function to assist with the transfer CPI that we will have to make.
 We'll add the skeleton for the implementation of a `transfer_checked_ctx` method on our `Stake` data struct.
 Below the `Stake` accounts struct we just built, add the following:

 ```rust
 impl<'info> Stake <'info> {